-At the end of each term, the Registrar Office notifies students who do not meet the satisfactory academic progress requirements of the College.
-Students who fail to meet the SAP requirements are either placed on academic probation or financial aid warning, or financial aid probation, or academic suspension, or academic dismissal, depending on their prior status.
+At the end of each term, the Academic Office notifies students who do not meet the satisfactory academic progress requirements of the College.
+Students who fail to meet the SAP requirements are placed financial aid warning/first term failure to meet requirements, or financial aid suspension/failure to meet SAP requirements the following term, or academic suspension.